-and (f) FIs are not obliged to continue business relationships with customers if such action would place them at risk. -It is recommended that FIs indicate any intention to terminate a relationship in the initial disclosure to the JFIU, thereby allowing the JFIU to comment, at an early stage, on such a course of action. s.25A(1) (c) & (2)(a), DTROP & OSCO, s.1 & 12(2)(a), UNATMO 7.
-34 3 3 The JFIU will acknowledge receipt of a disclosure made by an institution under section 25A of both the DTROP and the OSCO, and section 12 of the UNATMO.
+(f) FIs are not obliged to continue business relationships with customers if such action would place them at risk.
+It is recommended that FIs indicate any intention to terminate a relationship in the initial disclosure to the JFIU, thereby allowing the JFIU to comment, at an early stage, on such a course of action. s.25A(1) (c) & (2)(a), DTROP & OSCO, s.1 & 12(2)(a), UNATMO 7.34 The JFIU will acknowledge receipt of a disclosure made by an institution under section 25A of both the DTROP and the OSCO, and section 12 of the UNATMO.
 If there is no need for imminent action e.g. the issue of a restraint order on an account, consent will usually be given for the institution to operate the account under the provisions of section 25A(2) of both the DTROP and the OSCO.
 An example of such a letter is given at Appendix B to this guideline.
 For disclosures submitted via e-channel "STREAM", e-receipt will be issued via the same channel.
 The JFIU may, on occasion, seek additional information or clarification with an FI of any matter on which the knowledge or suspicion is based.
-7. 35 3 4 Whilst there are no statutory requirements to provide feedback arising from investigations, the Hong Kong Police and Customs and Excise Department recognise the importance of having effective feedback procedures in place.
-The JFIU provides feedback both in its quarterly report 57 and upon request, to a disclosing FI in relation to the current status of an investigation.
-7. 36 3 5 After initial analysis by the JFIU, reports that are to be developed are allocated to financial investigation officers for further investigation.
-Where additional information is required from a reporting institution following a suspicious transaction report, it will be obtained pursuant to a search warrant or production order.
+7.35 Whilst there are no statutory requirements to provide feedback arising from investigations, the Hong Kong Police and Customs and Excise Department recognise the importance of having effective feedback procedures in place.
+The JFIU provides feedback both in its quarterly report 46 and upon request, to a disclosing FI in relation to the current status of an investigation.
+7.36 After initial analysis by the JFIU, reports that are to be developed are allocated to financial investigation officers for further investigation.
 Fls must ensure that they respond to all production orders within the required time limit and provide all of the information or material that falls within the scope of such orders.
-Where an Fl encounters difficulty in complying with the timeframes stipulated, the MLRO should at the earliest opportunity contact the officer-in-charge of the investigation for further guidance. s.10 & 11, DTROP, s.15 & 16, OSCO, s.6, UNATMO 7.
-37 3 6 During a law-enforcement investigation, an FI may be served with a Restraint Order, designed to freeze particular funds or property pending the outcome of an investigation.
+Where an FI encounters difficulty in complying with the timeframes stipulated, the MLRO should at the earliest opportunity contact the officer-in-charge of the investigation for further guidance. s.10 & 11, DTROP, s.15 & 16, OSCO, s.6, UNATMO 7.37 During a law-enforcement investigation, an FI may be served with a Restraint Order, designed to freeze particular funds or property pending the outcome of an investigation.
 An FI must ensure that it is able to freeze the relevant property that is the subject of the order.
-It should be noted that the Restraint Order may not apply to all funds or property involved within a particular business relationship and FIs should consider what, if any, funds or property may be utilised subject to having obtained the appropriate consent from the JFIU.
+It should be noted that the Restraint Order may not apply to all funds or property involved within a particular business relationship and FIs should consider what, if any, funds or property may be utilised subject to having obtained the appropriate consent from the JFIU. s.3, DTROP, 7.38 Upon the conviction of a defendant, a court may order the confiscation of his criminal proceeds and an FI may be served with a

 The purpose of the quarterly report, which is relevant to all financial sectors, is to raise AML/CFT awareness.
-It consists of two parts, (i) analysis of STR's and (ii) matters of interest and feedback.
+It consists of two parts, (i) analysis of STRs and (ii) matters of interest and feedback.
 The report is available through the JFIU's website at www.jfiu.gov.hk.
 A password is required, details may be found under the typologies and feedback section of the website or by contacting the JFIU directly.